SpringbootLearner123/EComerceAngularFrontEnd/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+# E-Commerce Product Management App

+This is a full-stack web application that allows users to log in, register, and manage a list of products.
+The frontend is developed using *Angular, and the backend is built with **Python* (Flask or Django).

+## 🚀 Features

+- ✅ User Login with Username & Password
+- ✅ User Registration API
+- ✅ View All Products
+- ✅ Add New Product
+- ✅ Delete Product
+- ✅ Search Product by Name or Details

+## 🧩 Tech Stack

+### Frontend
+- *Angular* (TypeScript)
+- HTML, CSS

+### Backend
+- *Python* (Flask or Django)
+- REST APIs

+## 📂 Project Structure (Overview)